 Once they’ve been incapacitated, run to safety and call 911 if you haven’t already and the police are not yet on the scene.

 If you come across the police while running away, make sure your hands are empty and visible so you’re not mistaken as hostile, answer any questions they may have, then leave the area in the direction they came from.

-Having the awareness and knowledge of what to do in an active shooter situation can be life-saving.
-Although it’s not pleasant to think about, it can happen in any workplace, so it’s important to train your employees on their options if they ever find themselves in this scenario.
-The Active Shooter video series from Marcom, available in The BizLibrary Collection, is designed to provide the training necessary to survive a shooting.
+Understanding the correct responses through workplace active shooter training can be life-saving for your employees.
+Although it’s not pleasant to think about, violence can happen in any workplace, so it’s important to train your employees on the “run, hide, fight” protocol if they ever find themselves in this scenario.